brandonbiggs/Chimp/README.md

     I was mostly using this for multiproccessing and multithreading.

 ### TODO
-- Update the CLI with the new chimp name
 - Keep documentation up to date
+- Do a lot of analysis on the creation of sentences between the regular markov model and Chimp
+- Create tongue twister graphs once the analysis is done

+### TODO - Not as important
+- Implement a feature for Chimp that allows a word to count as all categories when it's scanned.
+Right now it only counts as whatever the first category is.
+Maybe we add it to all categories.
 - At some point implement the matrix model
 - Write unit tests for the constraints
-- Finish the CLI model
+- Finish the CLI application
+- Update the CLI with the new chimp name
 - Get the constraint creation web based
-- Do a lot of analysis on the creation of sentences between the regular markov model and Chimp
-- Create tongue twister graphs once the analysis is done
+- make sure that all the words are the same case when comparing them

+- kept a dictionary of states, when parsing the training data, each new state has a new unique ID, so you only have to do string comparison once, string comparison expensive
+- from the models perspective, it does use the first word, but in training there was a flag that the initial probabailities were either from the first words or from all words in the training sentences.

 ### Matrix Implementation
 1. This is nowhere near ready.
 Please do not even try to use it yet.